 Face Forward …into my home introduces the public to the faces behind the numbers and the refugee situation in Greece, and tells their stories – the family members, the woman, the man, the teenager.
 Getting to know these human stories, one realizes that even though they lost almost everything when they were forced to flee their homes, they still share many of the same desires and dreams that we all do.
 They haven’t lost their identity, their skills or their hope.
 They just long to resume a normal life.

 The ESTIA programme helps them to realize exactly this: through accommodation in apartments and provision of monthly cash support, refugees and asylum-seekers are able to lead more secure and normal lives, regain the dignity of choice and gradually take back control of their life.
 At the same time, Face Forward …into my home introduces these people as residents of a country that has embraced so many cultures, religions and ideas – a diversity that is defined through social solidarity and mutual respect, so that we can all feel “at Home”.

-Face Forward …into my home was designed and implemented by EMST’s Education Department, in collaboration with UNHCR, and is funded by the European Commission’s department for European Civil Protection and Humanitarian Aid Operations (ECHO), in the framework of the ESTIA programme.
-ESTIA, which is implemented in collaboration with the Greek Government, local authorities and NGOs, provides urban accommodation and cash assistance to thousands of asylum seekers and refugees in Greece.
-On the island of Crete, ESTIA is implemented in collaboration with the Municipalities of Heraklion, Siteia and Chania, through the Development Agency of Heraklion.
+Face Forward …into my home was designed and implemented by EMST’s Education Department, in collaboration with UNHCR, and is funded by the European Commission, in the framework of the ESTIA programme, which provides urban accommodation and cash assistance to thousands of asylum seekers and refugees in Greece.

 Face Forward …into my home consists of the following three phases: